Luxury Expenditures Policy

 subject to tax from a non-U.S. jurisdiction.

-anticipate incurring expenses or reimbursing an employee for incurring expenses
+anticipate incurring expenses or reimbursing an employee for incurring expenses.
+Expenditures

 related to other items not listed in the preceding categories are exempt from this policy in an